spxak1/weywot/Pop_OS_Dual_Boot.md

 * **l**: this will boot Linux (Pop!_OS)

 ## 2. Dual booting with separate drives
 This is the simplest case.
 Each operating system is installed separately on its own drive.
 This requires a minimum of two drives (obviously) and the order of installation does not matter.
 It is *advisable* to only have one drive installed at a time of installing each OS, so that you avoid confusion.
-However with Pop!_OS not using **systemd-boot** rather than **grub**, there is no danger of misplacing the boot loader, so both drives can be connected while installing Pop!_OS, just make sure you select only the drive you want Pop!_OS installed before you install Pop!_OS.
+However with Pop!_OS not using **systemd-boot** rather than **grub**, there is no danger of misplacing the boot loader, so both drives can be connected while installing Pop!_OS, just make sure you select only the drive you want Pop!_OS installed on before you install Pop!_OS.

 ### 2.1 OS installation
 Install each OS to its own drive.
 At this point you can boot each OS by selecting the boot device from your BIOS.
-At this point Pop!_OS may **or** many **not** provide you with a **menu**.
+At this point Pop!_OS may **or** may **not** provide you with a **menu**.
 But there is one:

 With Pop!_OS selected to boot, when your system shows the manufacturers logo (i.e. during POST), you **spam** or **hold** the **spacebar**.
 This will bring up the **menu**.
 This menu does **not** include an option for Windows (yet).